ABC Blog

 Best Ways To Get Rid of Fleas In House

-One of the best ways to get rid of fleas in your house is very simple: Keep your floors, bedding and furniture clean with regular washing, vacuuming and disinfecting.
-Flea eggs and larvae can live in carpet for quite a while without needing an animal host for feedings, so it’s a good idea to vacuum regularly, especially wherever Fido and any other furry friends spend time.
+One of the best ways to get rid of fleas in your house is simple: Keep your floors, bedding, and furniture clean with regular washing, vacuuming, and disinfecting.
+Flea eggs and larvae can live on the carpet for quite a while without needing an animal host for feeding, so it’s a good idea to vacuum regularly, especially wherever Fido and any other furry friends spend time.
 You can also use the wand attachment on your vacuum cleaner to get into the small crevices between couch cushions and behind furniture.
-Steam-cleaning rugs and carpeted areas several times a year is also an effective way of getting rid of flea eggs and larvae.
+Steam-cleaning rugs and carpeted areas several times a year is also an effective way to eliminate flea eggs and larvae.

-As far as human and pet bedding, it’s a good idea to wash all bedding at least once a week.
-Be sure to use the hottest water possible when washing, and don’t skimp on dryer time, either.
-High temperatures along with the tossing motions encountered in the washer and dryer can kill off any fleas that might find their way into your clothes or bedding.
+It’s a good idea to wash all bedding, including human and pet bedding, at least once a week.
+Be sure to use the hottest water possible when flying, and don’t skimp on dryer time, either.
+High temperatures and the tossing motions encountered in the washer and dryer can kill off any fleas that might find their way into your clothes or bedding.

 Home Remedies for Fleas in Yard